 Welcome to Nicholaston House, Christian Retreat and Conference Centre

-Nicholaston House, standing in its own grounds overlooking Oxwich Bay, is set in Britain’s first designed Area of Outstanding Natural Beauty.
+Nicholaston House, standing in its own grounds overlooking Oxwich Bay, is set in Britain’s first designated Area of Outstanding Natural Beauty.
 Step outside and wander onto open moorland with its purple heather and golden gorse, and view the Gower ponies grazing on the gently sloping hillside.
-A leisurely walk to the cliff-top takes you to a beautiful view of Three Cliffs Bay - come and see for yourself.
+A leisurely walk to the cliff-top takes you to a beautiful view of Three Cliffs Bay - come and see for yourself!

 Staying at Nicholaston House was a really special time and I benefited greatly from the prayer ministry.
 I enjoyed and appreciated the comfort of my room with its lovely view and the warm hospitality generally.

 ‘God’s House’ is a detailed account of how Nicholaston House came into existence by the man who had the vision and was given instruction direct from God.

 In 1990 God unmistakably led Sue and Derrick Hancock to Swansea to see a vision fulfilled which God had given them some years previously.
 The booklet (A5, 53 pages, colour) gives a brief factual account of what God did and is doing.
 It has been written for two reasons - to give glory to God and to show what very ordinary people can do when they step out in faith with God.
 'All that we have accomplished, You have done for us' - Isaiah 26 v 12.